top of page

 If you want Medicare but you don’t get Social Security or RRB benefits four months before you turn 65, you can apply online or at a local Social Security office.

-Most people enroll in Medicare prescription drug coverage during the enrollment periods detailed above, too, if they decide to enroll in prescription drug coverage at all.
+Most people enroll in Medicare prescription drug coverage during the enrollment periods detailed above, if they decide to enroll at all.

 You can choose not to enroll in a prescription drug plan when you first become eligible for it.
 If you do that, though, you’ll pay a late penalty for not enrolling in a Medicare Part D Prescription Drug Plan within 63 Days of your Part B Eligibility Date.
 And, to make matters worse, this penalty never goes away.
-On average they add on .38 cents per month for every month you did not have a Prescription Drug Plan in force, and that amount is added to each months premium.
-So instead of lets say a $7.40 Premium each month, and you went 3 years without credible coverage, (36 x .38 = $13.68), you will pay $13.68 in penalties forever, meaning your $7.40 premium is now $21.28 each month!
+On average, they add 38 cents per month for each month you did not have a Prescription Drug Plan in force, and that amount is added to each month's premium.
+So instead of $7.40 Premium each month, you went 3 years without credible coverage (36 x .38 = $13.68).
+You will now pay $13.68 in penalties forever, meaning your $7.40 Premium is now $21.28 each month!

 YOUR MEDICAID ENROLLMENT

-With Medicaid, there are NEVER any penalties to worry about and you will not ever need to worry about any dates or deadlines.
+With Medicaid, there are NEVER any penalties to worry about, and you will never need to worry about any dates or deadlines.

 You do have to apply and qualify for this health coverage, though.
-And you qualify for Medicaid based on your income.
-These income requirements vary a little bit from one state to another.
-You should contact your state's Medicaid Department for the exact qualifications where you live.
+And you are eligible for Medicaid based on your income.
+These income requirements vary slightly from state to state.
+You should contact your state's Medicaid Department for the exact eligibility requirements for your area.

 We recommend that you contact your state Medicaid agency to apply for this kind of coverage.
-Another way to apply for Medicaid is through the health insurance marketplace set up by the Affordable Care Act, or Obamacare.
+Another way to apply for Medicaid is through the health insurance marketplace established by the Affordable Care Act (Obamacare).

 BENEFITS AND COVERAGE ARE VASTLY DIFFERENT

-Both Medicare and Medicaid cover a lot of medical procedures and costs.
-They do so in different ways and to different extents, though.
+Both Medicare and Medicaid cover many medical procedures and costs.
+They do so in different ways and to various extents, though.

 YOUR BENEFITS UNDER MEDICARE

 Medicare coverage is a lot more complicated than Medicaid coverage.
-Medicare is made up of four main parts: A, B, C and D.
+Medicare consists of four main parts: A, B, C, and D.

 MEDICARE PART A